 Practice from reference

-Below are some great websites with references you can use for learning:
+Below are some great websites with references that you can use for learning:

 Quickposes – A library of pose references divided into categories.
 You can even do challenges – a series of random references will pop up for a set period of time (from 30 to 120 seconds) and you will have to quickly draw the poses before the pictures switch.